30 students will beautify a local community garden in the Mount Eden area of the South Bronx addressing food injustice with performance art.

 Access to fresh produce is severely limited in the Bed-Stuy/Brownsville/Ocean Hill area.

-Monica Zappa and her dogs will use their Iditarod 2014 run to spread the word - Stop the Pebble Mine - Protect Bristol Bay!
+Monica Zappa and her dogs are using their run in Iditarod 2014 to bring attention to the fight to Stop the Pebble Mine from destroying Alaska's Bristol Bay.
+We need your help.
+Please donate now.

 Harbor School's Oyster Restoration Program seeks a diesel van to transport shell from local restaurants to Governors Island.
 The van will be powered by waste fryer oil and recycle up to 100,000 lbs of shell per year.